-On the 4th, at St. James's, Paddington, Robert Peel Floyd, Esq., third son of Major-General Sir Henry Floyd, Bart., to Mary Jane, only daughter of Henry Carew, Esq., of Ayshford, Sidmouth.
+On the 4th, at St. James's, Paddington, Robert Peel Floyd, Esq., third son of Major-General Sir Henry Floyd, Bart., to Mary Jane, only daughter of Henry Carew, Esq., of Ayshford,

-On the 4th, at St. Mary's, Putney, R. R. W. Lingen, Esq., assistant-sceretary to the Committee of Privy Council on Education, to Emma, second daughter of Robert Hutton, Esq., of Putney-park.
+On the 4th, at St. Mary's, Putney, R. R. W. Lingen, Esq., assistant-secretary to the Committee of Privy Council on Education, to Emma, second daughter of Robert Hutton, Esq., of

-On the 7th, at Harleston, Northampton, Cecil William Forester, Lieutenant-Colonel Fifty-second Regiment, second son of the late Rev. P. Townsend Forester, D.D., to Henrietta Maria, third daughter of the late Admiral the Hon.
+On the 7th, at Harleston, Northampton, Ceeil William Forester, Lieutenant-Colonel Fifty-second Regiment, second son of the late Rev. P. Townsend Forester, D.D., to Henrietta Maria, third daughter of the late Admiral the Hon.
 Sir Robert Stopford, and widow of the late Lord Henry Russell.

-On the 8th, at St. Peter's Church, Eaton-square, by the Hon. and Very Rev. Henry David Erskine, Dean of Ripon, John Henry Wyndham King, only son of John King, of Grosvenor-place, and Coates-house, in the county of Sussex, Esq., to Emily Mary, youngest daughter of Lady Elizabeth Dawson and the late Hon, Lionel Dawson.
+On the 8th, at St. Peter's Church, Eaton-square, by the Hon. and Very Rev. Henry David Erskine, Dean of Ripon, John Henry Wyndham King, only son of John King, of Grosvenorplace, and Coates-house, in the county of Sussex, Esq., to Emily Mary, youngest daughter of Lady Elizabeth Dawson and the Into Hon.
+Lionel Dawson.